Espyo/Pikifen/README.txt

         It's the style choice I went with for the packaged content, but anybody can style the textures, HUD, and objects in any way they want.
         In my opinion, Pikmin games have always looked fairly realistic.
 The engine can achieve pretty environments too, so making the textures simplistic would steal quite a lot of beauty.
         The objects are simple, and based off of vector graphics, so it's easier to edit their graphics.
 If they were screenshots of 3D models, that would require content creators to have or create models for their new enemies, just so they could take screenshots and put them in-game.
-        An alternative style that could work all around is pixel art for everything.
+        An alternative style that could maybe work all around is pixel art for everything.

     Why didn't you use textures and sounds from the Pikmin games?
         1. The less copyrighted content I use, the safer I am, even if minimally.
 There's a difference between "code some fan made from scratch" and "a repository of Nintendo's copyrighted assets right there for the taking".